-The second phase, located on the corner of N. California Blvd. and Ygnacio Valley Road will contain 238 units and approximately 12,000 square feet of retail space and is anticipated to break ground in 2020.
+The second phase, located on the corner of N. California Blvd. and Ygnacio Valley Road will contain 238 units and approximately 12,000 square feet of retail space and will be completed following the first phase.

 With a dense concentration of premier eateries and lifestyle amenities, Walnut Creek has long been established as the East Bay’s premier retail destination.
 Anchored by Broadway Plaza, the City’s downtown provides a unique walkable retail-centric environment creating a vibrant urban center which attracts patrons from throughout the Bay Area.
 National stores such as Neiman Marcus and Nordstrom mix with locally owned businesses.
 Walnut Creek has continued to expand its significant retail, culture, and nightlife options to include Neiman Marcus, Apple, Tiffany & Company, Tesla, and Whole Foods, among many others.